parasaurolophus/node-red-dnssd/README.md

 [DNS-SD](http://www.dns-sd.org/).

-The _Service_ configuration string is the name of the DNS-SD service to watch for by `dnssd-browser` or broadcast using `dnssd-advertisement`.
+The _Service_ configuration string is the name of the DNS-SD service to broadcast using `dnssd-advertisement` or watch using `dnssd-browser`.

 By default, these nodes will use TCP.
 The _Use UDP?_ configuration checkbox tells them to use UDP instead.

-`dnssd-advertisement` also requires a _Port_ number and can optionally take _Options_, including a `txt` record.
+`dnssd-advertisement` also requires a _Port_ number and can optionally take _Options_, including a `txt` record. _Options_ may be specified using JSON or JSONata.

 While `dnssd-browser` nodes start listening automatically when flows start, `dnssd-advertiser` nodes must be started